awsdocs/amazon-ec2-user-guide-windows/doc_source/elastic-graphics.md

 + The Elastic Graphics accelerator is not visible or accessible through the device manager of your instance\.
 + You can't reserve or schedule accelerator capacity\.
 + You can't attach accelerators to instances in EC2\-Classic\.
-+ You can't attach accelerators to instances that are configured to use Instance Metadata Service v2 \(IMDSv2\)\.